anypoint-web-components/awc/docs/anypoint-item.md

 The element has two built-in themes:

 - Material Design - Default style
-- Anypoint Design - Enabled by adding `legacy` attribute to the elements.
+- Anypoint Design - Enabled by adding `anypoint` attribute to the elements.

 OSS application should not use Anypoint based styling as it's protected by MuleSoft copyrights.
 This property is reserved for OSS applications embedded in the Anypoint platform.

 ## Usage

 ### In an HTML file